westland-valhalla/retired-warrior/README.md

 ## The Intellectual

 The Greatest minds of our generation, looked back learned and brought the waining wisdom back.
 The most magnificent being to go back and learn, and rise, and triumph is Ayn Rand.
+I will let her speak for her self:

 [![Ayn Rand First Interview 1959 (Full)](http://img.youtube.com/vi/1ooKsv_SX4Y/0.jpg)](http://www.youtube.com/watch?v=1ooKsv_SX4Y)

+## The Ultra